tacosaure/Script-OutlookClient-Search-email/README.md

 -output_path \<string\> : set a path for the output.
 Default path is the current location
 -output_filename \<string\> : set the output filename (.csv) containing the results.
 Required if need an output file
 -startDate \<date\> : Set the start date of the search using international date format (DD/MM/YYYY HH:mm:ss)
--endDate \<date\> : Set the start date of the search using international date format (DD/MM/YYYY HH:mm:ss).
+-endDate \<date\> : Set the end date of the search using international date format (DD/MM/YYYY HH:mm:ss).
 Default value is the current datetime.
 [-output_full_option] : Full output result.
 Required the -ouput_filename flag enabled
 [-export_emails_html] : Export emails results in html file
 [-deep] : Deep search using html body